Imageomics/telemetry-dashboard/README.md

 For full dashboard functionality, upload a CSV or XLS file with the following columns:
 - `lat`*: Latitude at which image was taken or specimen was collected: number in [-90,90].
-- `lon`*: Longitude at which image was taken or specimen was collected: number in [-180,180].
+- `lon`*: Longitude at which image was taken or specimen was collected: number in [-180,180]. `long` will also be accepted.

 ***Note:**